aaku2009/aaku2009/README.md

 - 👋 Hi, I’m Akash S D
-- 👀 I’m interested in learning new skills which helpfull for future.
+- 👀 I’m interested in learning new skills related to software devolopement.
 - 🌱 I’m currently studying in Electronic and communication engineering.

 <!---